12 Top-Rated Attractions of Parc Naturel Régional du Luberon, Provence

 Most of the accommodations are rural retreats that will appeal to travelers who prefer a quiet, romantic countryside destination geared towards relaxation and sightseeing by car.
 Many of the resort-like properties offer spas and opportunities for outdoor sports.
 A few of the hotels are found right in villages.
 Below are recommendations of highly rated boutique hotels and resorts in several different categories.

-In the countryside outside of Ménerbes, the Hôtel La Bastide de Marie gives travelers an authentic taste of the good life in Provence.
-The hotel occupies a restored 18th-century farmhouse, decorated in vintage style and surrounded by Mediterranean landscaping such as cypress and olive trees.
-With an exceptional attention to detail, everything about the property reveals the region's famous art de vivre, from the lavender-filled gardens and pleasant outdoor terraces used for al fresco dining to the quaint French country interior.
+La Bastide de Marie gives travelers a taste of the good life in Provence.
+The four-star hotel occupies a restored 18th-century farmhouse near Ménerbes.
+Everything about the property reveals the region's famous art de vivre, from the lavender-filled gardens and pleasant outdoor terraces used for al fresco dining to the quaint French country interior.

-In the heart of the Luberon region, five kilometers outside of Roussillon and near Gordes (10 kilometers away), the three-star Hôtel Clé des Champs offers spacious, contemporary rooms in a relaxing environment.
-The peaceful three-hectare estate is surrounded by lavender fields and vine-covered hills with the Vaucluse mountains in the distance.
-The hotel has an expansive garden with a swimming pool, rooms with private terraces, and a restaurant with patio seating.
+Five kilometers from the village of Roussillon, the three-star Hôtel La Clé des Champs offers spacious accommodations in a dreamy setting, surrounded by lavender fields and vine-covered hills.
+The hotel has a garden, outdoor swimming pool, spa facilities, guest rooms with private terraces, and a restaurant with patio seating.

-Just outside the village of Ménerbes (about one kilometer away), the Hôtel Nulle Part Ailleurs feels like a resort because of its tranquil natural surroundings.
-Overlooking the Luberon mountain range (the foothills of the Alps), the property features a beautifully landscaped garden with a swimming pool (open from May through September) and picnic areas.
-A continental breakfast is included.
+Just outside the village of Ménerbes (about one kilometer away), the Hostellerie Le Roy Soleil feels like a resort because of its tranquil natural surroundings.
+Nestled amid pine trees and olive groves overlooking the Luberon mountains, the property is a renovated 16th-century farmhouse with a lush garden, outdoor swimming pool, and gourmet restaurant.